amisr/amisrsynthdata/docs/source/usage.rst

   amisrsynthdata config.yaml

 See :ref:`Configuration File` section of the documentation for details on the fields that should be in this file.
+An example configuration file can be downloaded from the `root of the GitHub repository <https://github.com/amisr/amisrsynthdata>`_.

 Python
 ------